jbenzshawel/playlist-generator/README.md

 ### Sources
 Sources represent a source that provides a list of songs played.

-The only supported source is currently IPR Studio One, however I  plan on adding support for MPR The Current if I can find a source to download a daily list of songs played on that station.
+The supported sources currently include IPR Studio One, KRUI Iowa City, and KCCK Jazz.
+I plan on also adding support for MPR The Current if I can find a source to download a daily list of songs played on that station.

 ### Playlists
 Playlists represent where the playlist is created.
 Spotify is currently the only supported